LEVEL 3: A LEVEL

 Previous students have gone to study for degrees in Mathematics, the Sciences, Engineering, Finance, Economics, or Medicine, amongst many other subjects.

 Others have progressed to Apprenticeships, most frequently in Finance, Accountancy or Engineering.

 Is there a big jump from GCSE?

-Yes there is, though most of our students who work hard do make the transition eventually.
-You will need a lot of grit and determination, as you will get stuck much more often than at GCSE – but with persistence and a lot of help from time to time, you will usually learn a lot from these experiences.
+You will need a lot of grit and determination as you will get stuck much more often than at GCSE but with persistence and a lot of help from time to time you will learn a lot from these experiences.

 Do I need a new calculator?